 Asbestos Waste — Nevada Administrative Code 444.965 to 444.976 contain regulations governing the disposal of asbestos.
 Friable asbestos waste is subject to regulatory standards concerning handling, transportation, record-keeping, notification and disposal.
 The program for certification of asbestos waste contractors is administered by the Nevada Division of Industrial Relations/Occupational Safety and Health Enforcement Section at (775) 824-4600.

-For more information concerning asbestos visit the EPA website: Asbestos in Your Home or find additional information here: Home Asbestos Safety Guide.
+For more information concerning asbestos visit the EPA websit: Asbestos in Your Home or find additional information here: Home Asbestos Safety Guide.

 Mercury Waste — Mercury is a metal, the only one that is liquid at room temperature.
 It is very dense, and has a high surface tension.
 It is used in many household products because it conducts electricity, expands uniformly with temperature, and easily forms bonds with other metals.
 Mercury has toxic effects on humans plus its pollution can contaminate our air, water, and soil.
 For additional information click here for our web page

 Compact Fluorescent Light Bulbs (CFL) — A CFL is a very energy efficient lamp and have become popular.
 A concern is that a CFL bulb generally contains an average of 5 mg of mercury (about one-fifth of that found in the average watch battery, and less than 1/100th of the mercury found in an amalgam dental filling).
 The net benefit of using the more energy efficient lamp is positive, and this is especially true if the mercury in the fluorescent lamp is kept out of the waste stream when the lamp expires.
 For additional information click here